oncomouse/dhsi2018/day01.md

 These three methods (`forEach`, `map`, and `reduce`) are currently trendy in JavaScript, partly because JavaScript is going through a functional programming moment, but also because these methods are significantly clearer than their iterative equivalent.

+You can see what I mean by looking at `day01/iterative-examples.js` which contains iterative versions of our functional examples.

 ### Closures

 In JavaScript, anything contained in `{` and `}` is called a *closure*.
 Closures are complete data worlds.
 Anything variable is *declared* inside a closure will exist inside that closure for as long as that closure exists.